turgu1/css_parser/README.md

 - First cut of the @media extension (not used)

-The main objective is to have a combined CSS class and CSS parser suitable to include in an EPUB reader that fits on very small reader devices with no more than 4 MBytes of available memory and supply "good enough" formatting of pages.
+The main objective is to have a combined CSS class and CSS parser suitable to include in an EPUB reader that fits on very small reader devices with no more than 4 MBytes of available memory, and supply "good enough" formatting of pages.

 ## What remains to be done: